bigmlcom/bigmler/docs/index.rst

 Machine Learning resources like datasets, models, etc. You just write a script using the directives in the
 `reference manual <https://static.bigml.com/pdf/BigML_WhizzML_Reference.pdf>`_
-and upload it to BigML, where it will be available as more resource in your dashboard.
-Scripts can also be shared and published in the gallery, so you can reuse other user's scripts and execute them.
+and upload it to BigML, where it will be available as one more resource in your dashboard.
+Scripts can also be shared and published in the gallery, so you can reuse other users' scripts and execute them.
 These operations can also be done using the `bigmler execute` subcommand.

-The simplest example is executing a basic code, like adding two numbers:
+The simplest example is executing some basic code, like adding two numbers:

 .. code-block:: bash